XiaoqiongGu/bioinformatics/scripts/Metagenomics_scripts_XQ.md

 	bcftools mpileup --threads 40 -a FMT/AD,FMT/ADF,FMT/ADR -Ou -d 8000 -A -f ref.fna f.sorted.bam| bcftools call -Ov -A -M -c --threads 40 > snp/f.raw.vcf

-	AD: Read depth for each allele
+	AD: Read depth for each allele -> AD may not always sum to DP
 	ADF: Read depth for each allele on the forward strand
 	ADR: Read depth for each allele on the reverse strand
+	AC: Total alternate allele count for all possible genotypes
+	AN: Total number of alleles in all possible genotypes
+	AF: allele frequency = AC/AN, If AF < 0.5, then AF is equal to MAF; rare variants generally has AF or MAF < 5 % (0.05)
 	DP: Read depth
 	v: uncompressed VCF
 	u: uncompressed BCF